dmpstats/Behavioural_Classification_for_Vultures/README.md

-# Behavioural Classification for Avian Species
+# Behavioural Classification for Vultures

 MoveApps

-Github repository: *github.com/callumjclarke/Behavioural_Classification_for_Avian_Species*
+Github repository: *github.com/callumjclarke/Behavioural_Classification_for_Vultures*

 ## Description

 This MoveApp applies a simple behavioural classification model to bird data.
 It classifies behaviour into one of four classes: `Feeding`, `Roosting`, `Resting` and `Travelling`.
 Subdivision of these four behaviours assists in clustering processes.

-Although this App by default uses a standardised model trained on *Gyps africanus* vulture data, the option is provided to upload models trained using data specific to the animals in the input data.
-This model can be generated using the `Fit Speed-as-Time-of-Day Model` MoveApp and uploaded manually.
+There are plans to allow the user to upload classification models trained using data specific to the animals in the input data.
+These models will be generated using the `Fit Speed-as-Time-of-Day Model` MoveApp and uploaded manually.

 ## Documentation

 This MoveApp is designed primarily for use with carcass-scavenging birds of prey.
 Provided models are based on *Gyps africanus* (white-backed vulture) data; if applying this MoveApp to data related to a different species, it is strongly recommended that you use the **Fit Speed-as-Time-of-Day Model** MoveApp to generate suitable models.
+[This MoveApp is due for release shortly.
+For now, its components have been removed from this App.]

-Behavioural classification is performed on GPS data only.
+Behavioural classification is performed on GPS data only with the option to incorporate altitude data.
 The first stage of classification is based on speed (calculated using the lagged event), and predicts one of three behaviours:

--   Speed below the travellinng threshold and timestamp within roosting hours: `Roosting`
+-   Speed below the travelling threshold and timestamp within roosting hours: `Roosting`

 -   Speed below the travelling threshold and timestamp outside of roosting hours: `Resting`